 Website here, website there.
-No matter where you look, pretty much every company and self-employee has it’s own website.
-If for information purposes or as an advertising channel – everyone needs them.
+No matter where you look, pretty much every company and self-employee has its own website.
+Whether it is for information purposes or as an advertising channel – everyone needs them.
 But how difficult is it really to create your own website?

-I tried that within 48 hours and as inexpensively as possible, of course 😉
+I tried this within 48 hours and as inexpensively as possible, of course 😉

 Here you can read which steps are necessary to create your own website in just 48 hours.

 Please keep in mind that this should not be a step-by-step guide, otherwise the content would be as long as half a book.
 The aim is to have an overall guide which shows the steps that have to be worked through.

 What should your own website do?